jwwojak/sphinx-test/README.md

 # sphinx-test

-Learning how to use Sphinx and testing.
+A workplace for learning about Sphinx and testing it.